mecid/mecid.github.io/_posts/2020-02-26-textfield-in-swiftui.md

 }
 ```

 *TextField* uses provided *Formatter* while converting between the string that user edits and the underlying raw value.
 In case when *Formatter* is unable to perform a conversion, the value will not be modified.
-Try to type some letters that *Formatter* is not able to convert.
+Try to type some letters that *Formatter* is not able to convert to see what will happen.

 #### Styling
 *SwiftUI* provides us a few styles and the *textFieldStyle* modifier that we can use to apply styles to our *TextFields* in the app. *textFieldStyle* modifier uses the environment to pass the style to every view inside the environment.
 It looks very similar to the *buttonStyle* modifier that discussed in the previous post.